Powerlearnproject/se-day1-assignment-Nkhuweni/README.md

 2. Design: Planning the structure and user interface of the software.
 3. Development: Writing the code that makes the software function.
 4. Testing: Ensuring that the software works as intended.
-5. Maintenance: Updating and improving software over time to fix issues or add new features
+5. Maintenance: Updating and improving software over time to fix issues or add new features.

 Identify and describe at least three key milestones in the evolution of software engineering.